chainer/chainer/docs/source/tutorial/glance.rst

 * Broad and deep support -- Chainer is actively used for most of the current approaches for neural nets (CNN, RNN, RL, etc.), aggressively adds new approaches as they're developed, and provides support for many kinds of hardware as well as parallelization for multiple GPUs

-Mushrooms -- tastey or deathly?
+Mushrooms -- tasty or deathly?
 ~~~~~~~~~~~~

 Let's take a look at a basic program of Chainer to see how it works.
 For a dataset, we'll work with the edible vs. poisonous mushroom dataset, which has over 8,000 examples of mushrooms, labelled by 22 categories including odor, cap color, habitat, etc.